Book Excerpt - Chapter 16 Enterprise search and indexing architecture and administration

 These are not inconsequential questions.
 One of the main reasons for implementing a software package like Office SharePoint Server 2007 is to aggregate your content.
 If you don’t know where your content is, how can you aggregate it?
 The reason, often, that we don’t know where our content resides is because it resides in so many different locations.
 Think about it.
 In most organizations, content is held all over the place, such as in the following places:

 The exciting element about search and indexing in Office SharePoint Server 2007 is the existence of the Business Data Catalog and its ability to act as an abstraction layer between Office SharePoint and the different data interfaces so that we can finally aggregate content using Office SharePoint Server 2007.
-But if you haven’t take the time to genuinely understand where your data resides, you’ll have a hard time knowing what data should be aggregated using search and indexing.

 However, once you know where you data resides and you’ve decided which data will be indexed, you can begin the process of building your content source structure in way that makes sense.
 Most organizations have found that they can’t “swerve” into success by creating content sources as the need arises.
 Most have found that it is very helpful to put some forethought and planning into the process of determining which content in their environment will be aggregated using search and indexing, as opposed to aggregating the content by either hosting it in a SharePoint site (which automatically gets indexed) or linking to the content (which might or might not index the content).